 A Julius West Middle School teacher and Richard Montgomery High School coach has resigned his teaching and coaching positions, more than three months after the state dropped charges accusing him of having sex with a 16-year-old former student.

-In March, the state dropped both of the two fourth-degree sex offense charges against Scott Duane Spear, 47, of Rockville.
+In March, against Scott Duane Spear, 47, of Rockville.

 "The allegations were false and this was a rush to judgment," Spear said in a statement released by his attorney, Steven VanGrack, Wednesday.
 "But after suffering through the highly publicized pain of being wrongly accused, the damage to my professional reputation has been done."

 Spear said he decided to resign because “the ordeal has been grueling for me and my family, and we now need time to heal."

 Spear had been on paid administrative leave from the school system since his arrest Feb.
 2. The paid leave ended at the end of May, VanGrack said in an interview with Rockville Patch.

 “The bottom line is, he’s had it,” VanGrack said.
 “He doesn’t really want to return to teaching.
 He’s exhausted."

 Spear had been a teacher and coach in the county since 1988, the statement said.

 He taught social studies at and coached cross-country and boys basketball at .
 He also coached basketball at in the mid-1990s.

 Prosecutors said which they called a “major flaw” in the law.